nonomal/workstats/README.md

 [Landing Page](https://www.suchica.com)

-## Getting started to contribute
+## Let's get started

-How to create your local host like this below.
+### For first time visitors

+The procedure for creating a local repository and checking the site on the local host is as follows.

 - Install Node.js (LTS) from [the official node web site](https://nodejs.org/en/download/) by clicking the link or just searching like `install node for mac`
 - Open Terminal (for mac)